 Finally, it seems odd that Garmin priced the smaller, 40mm Venu 2S the same as the larger, 45m Venu 2.
 I'm all about equity, but competitors almost always price their smaller watches at least slightly cheaper.
 With the Apple Watch Series 6 (as well as newer and older versions), the smaller variant is discounted by $30 or so from the larger, and Samsung does something very similar with its Galaxy Watch 3 and the Galaxy Watch Active 2.
 Even if the build materials are the same, it would be a nice symbolic gesture to have the Venu 2S priced a little lower than the Venu 2.

 Garmin Venu 2: Updated features

 More often than not, software updates make minor changes and fix various issues such as app crashes, laggy response times, and sensor problems.
 While this is true for Garmin, the company is also known for rolling out updated features designed to improve the overall user experience.
-The latest update brings the following changes:
+Post-launch updates have made the following changes and upgrades: